alexander-scott/Enhanced-Trigger-Box/README.md

 ![Test Image](https://alex-scott.co.uk/img/portfolio/TrigBoxSS/BaseOptions.png)

-Trigger Tags:- Only tags listed here are able to trigger the trigger box.
-To have more than one string, put a comma between them.
-By default the Player tag is used here.
+Trigger Tags:- Only gameobjects with tags listed here are able to trigger the trigger box.
+To have more than one tag, put a comma between them.
+If you leave this field blank any object will be able to trigger it.

 Debug Trigger Box:- If true, the script will write to the console when certain events happen such as when the trigger box is triggered.

 Hide Warnings:- If this is true, the script won't perform checks to notify you if you're missing any required references or if theres any errors.

+Disable Entry Check:- If true, the entry check on the trigger box will be disabled, meaning it will go straight to the condition checking instead of waiting for something to enter the trigger box.

 Draw Wire:- If this is true, the script won't perform checks when the scene is run to notify you if you're missing any required references.